DiagoM11/Digital-Portfolio/README.md

 I answered questions related to goal setting, effective counselling outcomes, and the concept of career development and planning.

 **Result:**
 I gained a clear understanding of how career counselling supports long-term planning, goal setting, and skill awareness.
-I can now identify hard skills like computer literacy, and understand how structured planning influences career growth.

 ---